allmhuran/KerbalMechwarriorProgram/README.md

 # Introduction

-This release includes a patched version of the BD Armory plugin.
+Includes a patched version of the BD Armory plugin.
 This patch is required for Kerbal Mechwarrior Program until the fixes are incorporated into the base plugin by papa_joe.

 You will also need Infernal Robotics, the IR rework pack, and Kerbal OS.